Faculty Expertise

 Ph.D., Electronic Engineering, Chinese University of Hong Kong

-Her main areas of research are signal processing, machine learning, data mining and their applications in human-centric data analytics, with emphasis on developing computational methods for speech recognition, text analytics, affect detection, and healthcare analysis.
+Her main areas of research are signal processing, machine learning, and data mining, and their applications in human-centric data analytics, with an emphasis on developing computational methods for speech recognition, text analytics, affect detection, and healthcare analysis.

 Assistant Professor, Computer Science